royerlab/napari-chatgpt/README.md

 ## Requirements:

-You need an OpenAI key, there is no way around this, unless we add some other, potentially local LLMs compatible to LangChaim (LLamaCPP is an interesting candidate).
+You need an OpenAI key, there is no way around this, unless we add some other, potentially local LLMs compatible to LangChain ([llama.cpp](https://github.com/ggerganov/llama.cpp) and similar approaches could help here).
+However, this will likely be at the cost in cognitive performance, which I am not sure is worth it at this point.
+Please proove me wrong.
-You can get  your key by signing up [here](https://openai.com/blog/openai-api).
+You can get your OpenAI key by signing up [here](https://openai.com/blog/openai-api).
-Developping Omega cost me 13.97$, hardly a fortune.
-OpenAI pricing on ChatGPT 3.5 is very reasonable at 0.002 dollars per 1K tokens, which means 2$ per 750000 words.
+Developping Omega cost me $13.97, hardly a fortune.
+OpenAI pricing on ChatGPT 3.5 is very reasonable at 0.002 dollars per 1K tokens, which means $2 per 750000 words.
 A bargain.
 Now, ChatGPT 4.0 is about 10x more expensive...
 But that could eventually drop, hopefully.